 B. Provide web links or a community newsletter demonstrating that your community educates property owners on methods to create and enhance backyard habitat for birds.

-Members from the Greenfield Pollinator Protection Committee participated in the official 2021 Christmas Bird Count at/around the Kulwicki Park eBird Hotspot, hosted by Wehr Nature Center.
-This Christmas Bird Count form demonstrates committee members' involvement in the count.
+Members from the Greenfield Pollinator Protection Committee participated in the official 2022 Christmas Bird Count Konkel Park eBird Hotspot, hosted by Wehr Nature Center.
+Record of the bird count can be found here: https://ebird.org/checklist/S124210914

 F. Demonstrate that your community understands the critical ecological role of pollinators by documenting your Bee City USA status or by describing another substantial effort to promote pollinator health (for ideas visit the Xerxes Society and the Pollinator Partnership).

 Greenfield also proudly carries the distinctions of being a Bee City and Monarch City, USA (please click on hyperlinks for designation information).

 G. Provide a link to your community’s Bird City Wisconsin webpage, which must be visible from the main page of your municipal website (it may be located at the first level of a drop down menu on the main page but cannot be any less visible) OR demonstrate that your Bird City effort has a significant social media presence.